Petru Filip: Biography

 Filip served as mayor of Oradea (1992–1996, 2000–2007).
 He and his wife Valeria, a medical doctor, have one daughter.

 Filip holds two PhD degrees, one in engineering and the second in public administration.
 For the latter of the two subjects he is holding a chair at the "Agora" University in Oradea as an associate professor.

 Elected as leader of the Bihor County chapter of the Democratic Party in 1998, he became vice-president of the National Permanent Bureau (BPN) of the same party in 2005.
 On April 30, 2010, Filip resigned from his position as chairman of the county party chapter.

 He ended his third term as Mayor of Oradea prematurely.

-Following a short career as an MEP, Filip returned to national politics in Romania, and the in the late fall of 2008, he was elected Senator.
+Following a short career as an MEP, Filip returned to national politics in Romania, and in the late fall of 2008, he was elected Senator.
 He was assigned to the Committee for Public Administration, Territorial Planning and Environmental Protection, which he chaired until September 8, 2010, when he was elected vice president of the Senate.
 He was a member of the Democratic Liberal Party (PDL) until April 2012 when his defection to the PSD.